WHAT IS MEGAESOPHAGUS

 Most people do not realize that there is a difference between vomiting and regurgitation.
 Vomiting is an active process.
-There is gagging, heaving, and retching as the body actively expels stomach contents plus the sensation of nausea allows for some warning of what is about to occur.
+There is gagging, heaving, and retching as the body actively expels its stomach contents.
+Further, there is an associated sensation of nausea allowing for some warning of what is about to occur.
 A nauseated patient looks uncomfortable and may drool or lick his lips prior to the vomiting motions.
 Regurgitation, on the other hand, is passive.
 Regurgitation is the hallmark sign of megaesophagus.
 With regurgitation, food is swallowed from the mouth but never really goes very far beyond that point.
 Food sits in the esophagus until it simply falls back out the mouth.
 It comes on more like a burp or a cough with very little warning sensation.
 In the dog, megaesophagus is the most common cause of regurgitation.

 WHAT KIND OF CONDITIONS CAUSE MEGAESOPHAGUS?